rogergsilva/structurally-identical-lncrnas/README.md

 cd PRJ123
 python identical.py -t /home/user/ALL_merged_track.tracking -f /home/user/ALL_merged_track.fasta -l /home/user/lncrna_ids.txt
 ```
-This command will create a output.csv file in the current directory
+This command will create a output.csv file in the current directory.

 # Bugs
 Do you have an issue?
 Please file it on :https://github.com/rogergsilva/structurally-identical-lncrnas/issues